edenspiekermann-amsterdam/es-corresponding-models/README.md

 # Corresponding Models

-This repository proofs that working with Contentful and React can be done in a simple and modular way.
-At Edenspiekermann we activly use the techniques demonstrated here to develop designs.
-Either fully enabled React application as well as statically generated sites.
+This repository proves that working with Contentful and React can be done in a simple and modular way.
+At Edenspiekermann we actively use the techniques demonstrated here to develop designs.
+They can be used to design fully enabled React applications as well as statically generated sites.